fbpx

 Important Facts About Asbestos in the Military

-• Asbestos was widely used throughout the U.S. military.
-The carcinogen had a role during the 20th century in every branch.
-Exposure to asbestos was common until the 1990s.
+• Asbestos was widely used throughout the U.S. military, and exposure to asbestos was common until the 1990s.

-• All branches of the military used asbestos or asbestos containing parts in ships, vehicles, aircraft and buildings.
-This led to high rates of veterans with mesothelioma.
+• All branches of the military used asbestos or asbestos-containing parts in ships, vehicles, aircraft and buildings, which led to high rates of veterans with mesothelioma.

 • Navy veterans serving in engine rooms and boiler rooms weren’t the only sailors at risk of exposure.
-Other personnel on ships (Quartermasters, Boatswain's Mates, Yeoman, etc.) also had secondary or even direct exposure.
+Other ship personnel (Quartermasters, Boatswain’s Mates, Yeoman, etc.) also had secondary or even direct exposure.

-• According to the Department of Veterans Affairs (VA) the latency period for mesothelioma is 20-45+ years after initial exposure.
-This means that many service members are only now being diagnosed.
+• According to the Department of Veterans Affairs (VA), the latency period for mesothelioma cancer (time between initial exposure and experiencing symptoms) is 20-45+ years.
+This means many service members are only now being diagnosed.

-• Despite representing only 7% of the nation’s population, U.S. veterans make up around 30% of all cases of mesothelioma.
+• Despite representing only 7% of the nation’s population, U.S. military veterans make up around 30% of all cases of mesothelioma diagnosed each year.

-The military depended on asbestos for decades because it has excellent insulation properties.
-It was used to insulate pipes, boilers, wires, floor tiles, ceiling tiles and bulkhead insulation.
-It was also cheap and durable.
-This made it an ideal material for brake linings, clutches and gaskets.
+Asbestos was used to insulate pipes, boilers, wires, floor tiles, ceiling tiles, bulkhead insulation and much more.
+It was an ideal material for brake linings, clutches and gaskets.
 Similarly, its high resistance to heat made it the go-to material for fireproofing.

 When Was Asbestos Used in the Military?

-Asbestos was around before the 20th century, but it rose to prominence during the second World War.
-The military mass-produced ships, aircraft and more as the war effort ramped up.
+Asbestos was used to manufacture various products and materials in the U.S. before the 20th century, but it rose to prominence in the U.S. military during the Second World War.
+The military used tons of asbestos to mass-produce ships, aircraft and more as the war effort ramped up.

-Consequently, asbestos reached a peak in the military in the 1940s.
+Consequently, the use of asbestos in the military peaked in the 1940s.
 The military continued buying and using asbestos for most of the Cold War, as it was considered a necessity in order to maintain a powerful military fleet.
+This preserved the significant role of asbestos in the military until the 1980s when the military began phasing out asbestos due to safer alternatives.

-The Navy used asbestos the most, but the Army, Marines, Air Force and Coast Guard all found uses for it.
-Military asbestos exposure happened in every branch.
+The Navy was the primary consumer of asbestos due to shipbuilding, but the Army, Marines, Air Force and Coast Guard found uses for it.
+Military asbestos exposure happened in every branch throughout the 20th century, leaving millions of veterans and their families at risk of developing serious health conditions decades after their military service.

-You can find asbestos on aircraft carriers, cruisers, destroyers, frigates, escort carriers, minesweepers, battleships and submarines.
-If you worked on these ships, you likely had military asbestos exposure.
+Navy ships and submarines built between the 1930s and 1970s contained high levels of asbestos.
+The substance is present on outdated aircraft carriers, cruisers, destroyers, frigates, escort carriers, minesweepers, battleships and submarines.
+If you worked on any of these ships, you were likely exposed to asbestos in the military.
 Other Navy vessels made with asbestos include:

 • Transport ships